How Car Accident Tort Settlements Work in Ontario

 At this point, the parties will exchange evidence and documents.
-Grillo Barristers, with Mrs. A’s permission, would file all medical and financial documents in order to prove her injuries, her prognosis, and the financial losses she suffered as a result.
+Grillo Law, with Mrs. A’s permission, would file all medical and financial documents in order to prove her injuries, her prognosis, and the financial losses she suffered as a result.

 - Examination for Discovery

 The defendant’s lawyer may question you on the accident and your injuries.
-Grillo Barristers will have worked with Mrs. A to properly prepare her for questioning and will be present throughout the whole process.
+Grillo Law will have worked with Mrs. A to properly prepare her for questioning and will be present throughout the whole process.
 At this point, we may also cross examine the defendant.

 At this point, cases proceed to mediation, where the parties meet with a neutral third party to try to reach a mutually agreeable settlement.
 Many cases settle at this point and if appropriate, mediation can result in the best results while avoiding further costs of trial.